IgorCode/i-order-terms/src/readme.txt

 User needs to have "manage_categories" permission to be able to order terms.

 = Where can I report a bug? =
-You can report bugs from contact form on my website at <a href="https://www.igorware.com/contact?referrer-ver=I-Order-Terms">https://www.igorware.com/contact</a>.
+You can report bugs from the contact form on my website at <a href="https://www.igorware.com/contact?referrer-ver=I-Order-Terms">https://www.igorware.com/contact</a>.
 Please make sure to include plugin version when reporting bugs.

 == Screenshots ==